-It is noted from this summary that relatively high concentrations have been predicted to occur but are considered to be driven principally by the adopted background concentrations available at the Beresfield monitoring station.
-In addition, for most parameters, mitigation assumed in modelling results in particulate matter concentrations that are lower than the existing levels even with an assumed production increase from 0.7Mtpa to 1.5Mtpa (i.e. more than double).
-Predicted particulate matter concentrations during the construction of the amenity barrier for a short period in Stage 1 of operations and the benefit of enclosing all fixed processing plant in Stage 4 of operations.
+It is noted from this summary that predicted cumulative annual average particulate matter concentrations are driven principally by the adopted background concentrations assumed from the Beresfield monitoring station.
+In addition, mitigation assumed in modelling results in particulate matter concentrations that are consistent though slightly higher than the existing levels even with an assumed production increase from 0.7Mtpa to 1.5Mtpa (i.e. more than double).
+This is due to the benefits from implementation of additional mitigation for the development such as enclosures on processing equipment.
+It is also evident that predicted emissions decrease slightly in Stage 2 which is indicative of the variation caused by construction of the amenity barrier.
+Stage 4 of operations is the worst-case outcome which is consistent with the greatest extent of disturbance for the Project.
+The outcomes for Stage 4 are displayed graphically in contour diagrams in Figure 25 to Figure 28.